payal1206/old_website/collections/_ctfs/hackback2.md

 ## CTF Warmup

-TryHackMe have provided a room to get you started for the CTF.
-Check it out below:

-[linuxctf](https://tryhackme.com/room/linuxctf) - Learn Linux by completing challenges (room will be free on the weekend of 5 Oct)
+TryHackMe have a number of rooms to get you started for the CTF.
+Register an account on the platform and filter for the *free* ones.
+Also, they will be making the [linuxctf room](https://tryhackme.com/room/linuxctf) free on the weekend of 18th of Oct).